gparatore123/nightmare/modules/06-ROP/unit_07.md

 ## Launching a shell

-We actually have everything we need to also launch a shell.
+We have everything we need to also launch a shell.
 It is the same as writing an 'A' but now we also have to set up the other registers slightly differently.
 Recall, this is what we need: